snieda/tsl2nano/tsl2.nano.h5/src/resources/readme.txt

 ------------------------------

-This folder holds all content for the application tsl2.nano.h5 and is known by the java classpath. all jar files will be added to the classpath - in an alphabetic order.
+This folder holds all content for the application tsl2.nano.h5 and is known by the java classpath. all jar files will be added to the classpath - in an alphabetic order. most of all files will be re-created if you delete them.

+NOTE:
-NOTE: the classloader tries to get
+  - the classloader tries to get all missing libraries through jarresolver - this may result in long loading times.
-	all missing libraries through jarresolver - this may result in long loading times. and the automatic translation tries to do online translation through to avoid that, set system-property: 'tsl2nano.offline=true'
+  - the automatic translation tries to do online translation => to avoid that, set system-property: 'tsl2nano.offline=true'

 the main libraries are:
 	ant, jpa-persistence-provider with dependencies, the generated bean jar file, database drivers etc.
 others:
 	database ddl scripts, authentication: users.xml, authorization: *-permissions.xml, persistence properties: persistence-bean.xml

+The following files are used to generate database and beans:
+- ant*.jar         ant libraries
+- mda.*            ant-scripts using shell.xml to build database and beans jar file
+- shell.xml        ant base scripts
+- reverse-eng.xml  ant script parts for hibernate-tools and openjpa
+- hibernate*.*     (if used hibernate-tools)
+- *.sql            (*anyway.sql if using standard database)

+For persistence, user login (authentication+authorization) the following files are used:
+- META-INF/persistence*.*ml  jpa templates
+- persistence-bean.xml       jpa+login properties
+- peristence.properties      jpa+login properties
+- jdbc-connection.properties jdbc properties
+- users.xml                  (secure: will only be re-created in admin mode!)
+- *-permission.xml           (secure: will only be re-created in admin mode!)

+Other files:
+- environment.xml                    main application environment property file
+- network.classloader.unresolvables  classes/libs that couldn't be resolved/downloaded through jarresolver
+- runServer.cmd                      generated script to start the selected local database
+- logfactory.xml                     log properties
+- apploader.log                      application starting log
+- environment.log                    standard application log

 SUB-FOLDERS: